linkage001/simple_ollama_rag/readme.md

 so_rag.load_vectorstore()

 # Ask questions
-question = 'What are are not true salmon?' response = so_rag.rag_chain(question) print(response["message"]["content"])
+question = 'What are not true salmon?' response = so_rag.rag_chain(question) print(response["message"]["content"])